luandretta/quiz-python/README.md

 Video recorded and edited with testing:

 ![Testing](documentation/testing.mp4)

 ## Compatibility
 The website displays correctly across different browsers and screen sizes.

-It was checked on Chrome, Firefox, Safari and Edge.
-Using Safari, only the sans-serif font in the header is displayed and not the Ubuntu, but this does not affect the performance of the site.

 ## Solved bugs